 Compulsory Liquidation (Winding Up Order)

 An orderly winding up of a company upon the making of a Winding Up Order.
 At Oliver Elliot we can help you deal with the process and address your concerns.

-There are two types of insolvent liquidation: Compulsory Liquidation or Creditors Voluntary Liquidation.
 Contact us for any advice as to how we may assist you with a liquidation matter.
 A solvent liquidation is known as a Members Voluntary Liquidation.
 So if you are going to liquidate your company you will need to consider if the company is insolvent or solvent.

 If you are finding that your company is finding it difficult to keep up with paying debts on time you may find some useful information here.
 Please feel free to contact us at your earliest convenience for free confidential advice on your situation.

 A Members Voluntary Liquidation (“MVL”) is a solvent liquidation and one of the ways to liquidate your company when the creditors can anticipate and ought to obtain 100 pence in the £.
 An MVL can be undertaken entirely online.

 An MVL is a procedure that is not strictly an insolvency procedure because the company is solvent and the creditors will be paid in full.
 It is therefore not considered one of the company insolvencies procedures.
 It is a procedure that enables a business’ trade to be concluded and for a distribution to be provide to the shareholders or otherwise known as the members.

 It is commonly undertaken for reasons of tax efficiency to obtain entrepreneurs relief in a voluntary Liquidation for capital gains tax purposes.

 The process looks to obtain tax clearance from H M Revenue and Customs so that the Directors and Shareholders can be confident that there will be no claims remaining against the company.